adamhashi/genero-syntax-highlighting/README.md

 ## Requirements

 Visual Studio Code I guess.
 Download the vsix file, hit F1 and search for vsix to install it.
+The default vsix extension will save genero files as .4gl by default.
+The one labelled cdn will save as .es.

 You'll also need to add this to your settings.json file in C:/Users/*You*/AppData/Roaming/Code/User/:

     "editor.tokenColorCustomizations": {